General English Course

 If a teacher thinks you should move up or down a level, he/she will discuss it with you and the other class teacher before making a decision.

 We give you a written progress report before you leave if you are staying for more than two weeks.
-We also give long-stay students a special tutorial and report after six months.
 At the end of each term, you will take a progress test.
 If you are staying on for the next term, your main English teacher at ELC Bristol will also interview you.
 The aim of the discussion is to agree which level you should study at during the following term.

-At the end of every course, we give you an online exit test to show the progress you have made.
+At the end of the course, you will receive an online exit test to show the progress you have made.

 Your General English course self-study